John Troy (bishop): Bishop of Ossory

 Troy arrived at Kilkenny in August 1777 and for the next nine years he laboured hard for the spiritual interests of his diocese.
 Maddened by excessive rents and tithes, and harried by grinding tithe-proctors, farmers had banded themselves together in a secret society called the "Whiteboys", so called from the white smocks the members wore in their nightly raids.
 They attacked landlords, bailiffs, agents, and tithe-proctors, and often committed fearful outrages.
 Bishop Troy frequently and sternly denounced them, declaring any who joined the secret society to be excommunicated.
-Bishop Troy had no sympathy with oppression, but he had lived long in Rome, and did not fully appreciate the extent of misery in which the poor Catholic masses lived.
+Troy had no sympathy with oppression, but he had lived long in Rome, and did not fully appreciate the extent of misery in which the poor Catholic masses lived.

 He was ready to condemn all violent efforts for reform, and had no hesitation in denouncing not only all secret societies in Ireland, but also "our American fellow-subjects, seduced by specious notions of liberty".
 This made him unpopular.
 He was zealous in correcting abuses in his diocese and in promoting education.
-So well was this recognized at Rome that in 1781, in consequence of some serious troubles which had arisen between the primate and his clergy, Dr. Troy was appointed Administrator of Armagh.
+So well was this recognized at Rome that in 1781, in consequence of some serious troubles which had arisen between the primate and his clergy, Troy was appointed Administrator of Armagh.
 This office he held till 1782.

 Archbishop of Dublin

-Upon the death of Archbishop John Carpenter of Dublin) in 1786, Bishop Troy was appointed to succeed him.
+Upon the death of Archbishop John Carpenter of Dublin) in 1786, Troy was appointed to succeed him.
 At Dublin, as at Ossory, he showed his zeal for religion, his sympathy with authority, and his distrust of popular movements, especially when violent means were employed.
 Though his circular, issued on 15 March 1792, disavowing the authority of any ecclesiastical power to absolve subjects from their allegiance, is believed to have influenced the concession in that year of the relaxations embodied in Langrishe's Act, and the extension of the franchise to Roman Catholics in 1793, he declined to associate himself with John Keogh and other Catholic reformers in their demands for further relief.

-In 1798 he issued a sentence of excommunication against all those of his flock who would join the rebellion.
-In a pastoral read in all the churches, he spoke of the clerical organisers of the rebellion as ‘vile prevaricators and apostates from religion, loyalty, honour, and decorum, degrading their sacred character, and the most criminal and detestable of rebellious and seditious culprits.’
-Troy's action at this time appears to have endangered his life; but the influence he had acquired with the government enabled him to moderate the repressive measures taken by the authorities.
+In early 1798 the French Directory conquered Rome, and established the Roman Republic.
+Its ally in Ireland, the Society of United Irishmen, started a rebellion in May 1798.
+Troy issued a sentence of excommunication against all those of his flock who would join the rebellion.
+In a pastoral read in all the churches, he spoke of the clerical organisers of the rebellion as "vile prevaricators and apostates from religion, loyalty, honour, and decorum, degrading their sacred character, and the most criminal and detestable of rebellious and seditious culprits".
+Troy's action at this time appears to have endangered his life.
+But the influence he had acquired with the government enabled him to moderate the repressive measures taken by the authorities.
 Believing that Catholic emancipation could never be conceded by the Irish parliament, he was one of the most determined supporters of the Union.